Is Instagram safe for kids?

 To turn this function off got to Settings > Activity status and turn off ‘Show activity status’ using the toggle.
 Job done.

-Sharing and posting content safely on Instagram
+How to share and post content safely on Instagram

 Sometimes your child might not be helping themselves when it comes to staying safe and protected on Instagram by the way they are sharing and posting content.
 Let us explain…